johndoe31415/rigolrdout/README.md

   -f {json,files}, --output-format {json,files}
                         Specify output filetype.
 Can be one of json, files, defaults to files.
+  --comment comment     Add comment to output metadata.
-  --include-screengrab  Include a hardcopy of the oscilloscope screen in the
+  --include-hardcopy    Include a hardcopy (screenshot) of the oscilloscope
-                        result.
+                        screen in the result.
   -o file, --output file
                         Specify output filename.
 Mandatory argument.
   -v, --verbose         Increase level of debugging verbosity.
 ```

+## File format
+The file format is ridiculously easy to understand -- basically it's carrying
+all the raw information from the scope over to a JSON file.
+There's examples of
+the inline format and the external format in the `example/` subdirectory.
+Note
+that all data in inline-JSON is gzip-compressed -- even when it's a PNG file.
+This doesn't make sense space-wise, but it's always the same accessor to data
+(instead of multiple ways of handling different types).
+For RAW point data, it
+usually decreases the data size significantly.

 ## Why not sigrok?
 Short answer: It didn't work for me.
 First, I found it really troublesome to